cacoco/emitter/README.md

 # emitter

-Writes random strings to multiple files opening up one thread per file to written to and continously writing data until exited.
+Writes random strings to multiple files opening up one thread per file to be appended to and continously writing data until exited.
+Currently requires the files to exist *A priori*.

 ## Usage